Phone: (202) 296-5505 Email: info@winvale.com

 If a federal public health emergency is declared, non-federal entities can buy from all Schedules when spending federal grants funds under the Public Health Emergencies (PHE) Program.
 This program is managed by GSA and the Department of Human and Health Services (HHS).

-State, local, tribal, and territorial governments can purchase from this program, but not educational institutions.
-That’s why it’s important to always check who is eligible to purchase from these programs, because there are stipulations for each one.
+It's important to note that state, local, tribal, and territorial governments can purchase from this program, but not educational institutions.
+That’s why you should always check who is eligible to purchase from these programs, because there are stipulations for each one.

 Although participants in the PHE program can purchase from all Schedules, the scope is limited compared to Cooperative and Disaster Purchasing.
 As with the other programs, this one is voluntary.